All the governors and staff at Laughton Junior and Infant School share an objective to help keep the children safe by contributing to:

 - Contribute to effective partnership working between all those involved in providing services for our children

-For further information about how we keep cildren safe in our setting please read the school's safeguarding policy.
-We follow the guidance set out by the Rotherham Safeguarding Children's board.
+For further information about how we keep children safe in our setting please read the school's safeguarding policy.
+We follow the guidance set out by the Rotherham Safeguarding Children's board and the safeguarding team within the trust.
 Please see the information on Safeguarding Children's Board

 As well as this, the school also holds an annual "Online Safety Week".
 During this week, children have the opportunity to do a range of activities aimed at opening the children's eyes to a wide range of issues.
 They learn about how to deal with any online safety issues that they may come across.
 The children are involved in discussing and debating internet usage at home and how to be more responsible when using digital devices.